 The tastiest peanut butter will give your toasts, cookies and smoothies a pleasant nutty taste.
 It’s also full of proteins, healthy fats and fibre, all of which are required by your body daily.

 There are several types of peanut butters, some unique low-calorie powders and others with fun favours.
 Here is a review of the best peanut butter in the UK, their features, advantages, and disadvantages.

-A serving of 100g gives just 56.4 grams of calories and 0.9 grams of sugar content.
+A serving of 100g contains just 56.4 g of calories and 0.9 g of sugar content.
 Therefore, it is a perfect choice for people who are looking for a healthy spread.
 On the downside, the product a slightly gritty texture.
 Therefore, if you love smooth spreads, it might not be a good choice.
 It is sold in a glass container of around 340g.

 - Has several natural protein and oil sources

-- Does not contain any artificial flavours and sugar
+- Does not contain any artificial flavours or sugar

 - Has an excellent package with a wide mouth for ease of reaching the butter